Free Consultation!

 How is the SEG different from the Feed in Tariff?

-Under the FiT scheme, the export tariff was calculated based on the assumption that households would export 50% of their renewable energy production, with payments made at a standard rate.
+Feed-in Tariff (FiT) - Payments were made for all generated renewable energy plus an additional export tariff for the energy supplied to the grid.
+The export tariff was based on the assumption that households would export 50% of their generated energy, and payments were made at a fixed rate.

 What occurs if you're already receiving FiT payments?